gurjarn/toy-robot-simulator/README.md

 Each command will be interpreted and converted to a command (Command pattern) which will be executed on the given context.
 A command will change the context based on the set of conditions and return the context back to the user input module to operate on next command

+All commands implement `ICommand` interface

+#### Adding a new command
+e.g. JUMP 3,NORTH

+1. Create a class `JumpCommand` implementing `ICommand` and `IParameterized` interface.
+The `IParameterized` interface is optional and should be implemented if a command needs to accept parameters.

+2. Add a new enum 'JUMP' in `CommandEnum`

 # Test cases